Hoshino Resorts Nekoma Mountain ['25-26]

 Source: Bandai Atami Onsen

-Urabandai Lake Resort in Urabandai, and in the south area, `` Fuji no Yu '' in front of Aizuwakamatsu Station and `` Higashiyama Onsen '' are recommended .
-On the way back to Tokyo, you can also visit Bandai Atami Onsen, and there are many day trip bathing facilities.
-Ashinomaki Onsen and Tsuchiyu Onsen are also popular hot spring resorts perfect for après-ski.
+we recommend Urabandai Lake Resort in the north Fuji no Yu and Onsen in the south .
+On the way back to Tokyo, there is Bandai Atami Onsen, which is dotted with many day-trip bathing facilities.
+Ashinomaki Onsen and Tsuchiyu Onsen are also popular hot spring resorts, perfect for after-skiing.

 Information